zachmccabe/briars/notes.md

 Briars is [nonfiction.]
 These pictures are made as a diary.
 The project is inspired by the ranch where I work as a hand, and by some of my favorite nature journals.
 The project is shared with friends via social channels.

-{% include srcset.html fbase="foo" class="xyz" alt="bar" %}

 "You work on a ranch?
 But *why*?"

-Maybe that's been a hard question to answer.
+Maybe it's been a hard question to answer.
 Briars is now well into its 7th year (2020).
 Measured in time or by image volume, this is the biggest photo project I’ve ever attempted.

 [nonfiction.]: https://www.zachmccabe.com/nonfiction